ray2day/ray2day/README.md

 December 2021: Graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.<br/>
 May 2022 - November 2022: Half year workexperience working as a backend developer in a team on a project of social interest.<br/>
 June 2022: Passed the official Professional Scrum Master (PSMI) exam.
 So I am a Professional Scrum Master now.<br/>
 November 2022: Demo of the project.
-Received well by the customer.<br>
+Received well by the customer.
 (I was asked to continue along with project, but because it was volunteer work I chose to leave and apply for a paid job.)<br/>
 In between: Lots of self study.
 Improving skills, mainly focused on building API's.
 Busy with my own Blazor Server App project, my future MSX website (with a lot of functionallity: calendar, blog, database etc,).
 Also studying for MTA: 98-361 Software Development Fundamentals.<br/>
 May 2023 - till now: Working as Back End developer.